bygreencn/OCRaptor/README.md

 **OCRaptor** allows you to create a **full-text index** of your document files in a specified folder.
 You can search that index rather than running a full-text search of each individul document file in your catalog.
-An index search produces a results list with links to the occurrences of the indexed documents.<br/>
+An index search produces a results list with links to the occurrences of the indexed documents.

 The main focus of this application lies on [optical character recognition (OCR)](http://en.wikipedia.org/wiki/Optical_character_recognition).
 It extracts text from your (embedded/standalone) image files and stores them in a searchable and portable database.
 In addition, OCRaptor also stores plain text and metadata of your documents.